canmet-energy/btap_ml/docs/usage/kubeflow_pipeline.rst

    python3 upload-pipeline.py

-Step 3: Monitor the pipeline run from Kubeflow and once completed successfullly, the respective output files will be stored on minio.
+Step 3: Monitor the pipeline run from `Recent Pipeline Runs on AAW <https://kubeflow.aaw.cloud.statcan.ca/?ns=nrcan-btap>`_   and once completed successfullly, the respective output files will be stored on minio.